The Vagus Nerve: Why It’s So Important + 8 Ways to Improve Vagal Tone

 Something else, stooped forward posture displaces and compresses thoracic and abdominal organs – such as the heart, lungs, stomach and diaphragm.
 It also compresses the nerves that run between spinal segments which can include irritation of the vagus nerve.

-The vagus nerve is responsible for the normal contractions of the upper and lower esophageal sphincters.
 If everything is operating well the sphincter will open to allow food to pass from the esophagus (the “food tube” connecting the mouth to the stomach) into the stomach and then closes to prevent backflow of food and stomach acid back up the esophagus.

 When the vagus nerve is compressed and irritated, the sphincters do not operate correctly and instead, remain partially open.
 This allows the reflux of stomach acid, which is responsible for symptoms like heart burn.

 Any improvements you can make to your posture to include keeping your muscles balanced and free from tension will help to prevent irritation of the vagus nerve and any subsequent health impact.
-Things like yoga, massage, and making sure you're ergonomically set up correctly at your computer, will all help to increase vagal tone.

 3. Eliminate excess sugar from your diet

-We don’t tend to associate sugar with the nervous system, but over consumption of sugar is one of the worst things for it.
 Research shows that the vagus nerve relays signals from the periphery of our body to our brain to help regulate glucose.
 This connection with glucose metabolism explains why vagus nerve stimulation reduces insulin resistance.

 Problems with insulin resistance can suppress part of the vagus nerve in the liver, dysregulate the digestive tract and contribute to parasitic activity, as well as reducing defence against bad bacteria in the GI tract.
 This in its own way places stress on the body and contributes to chronic inflammatory processes.

-Clearly, if you don’t want to have inflammation associated with excess sugar the obvious thing to do is to reduce your sugar intake.
-But when the body has already been damaged reducing sugar intake alone is not enough, so strengthening your vagus nerve too will help you considerably to improving your metabolism.
+But when the body has already been damaged reducing sugar intake alone is not enough.
+Strengthening your vagus nerve too will help you considerably to improve metabolism.

 Remember it’s not actually the sugar that’s a problem, it’s the excess sugar.
 The amount of sugar you can get away with depends on how well you self-regulate sugar.
 And this includes simple carbohydrates like pasta, rice and bread.